 - Remove panels and feet from the carton.
 KEEP ALL PACKAGING!
 If you should ever return the speakers to Magnepan, they must be returned in their original carton.
 There will be a charge if it is necessary to replace packaging.

 - Install the feet on the back of the speakers and tighten the screws.
 If the little flippers on the ends of the feet do not fall loosely by their own weight, spread their ends apart until the friction is eliminated.

-- The LRS uses a unique high-current connector which accepts banana plugs or bare wire (See Figure 1).
+- The LRS+ uses a unique high-current connector which accepts banana plugs or bare wire (See Figure 1).
 Strip approximately 1/4-inch of insulation from the speaker cable end and insert banana plug or wire into the connector and tighten the set screw with the Allen wrench provided.
-Special spade lug adapters are available from Magnepan...call to order.
+Special spade lug adapters are available from Magnepan--call the service department at 651-262-1934 to order.
 Magnepan encourages the use of large gauge speaker wire (preferably 16 gauge or larger).
-TO INSURE PROPER PHASING OF THE SPEAKERS, MAKE SURE PLUS (+) IS TO PLUS AND MINUS (-) IS TO MINUS.
+TO INSURE PROPER PHASING OF THE SPEAKERS, MAKE SURE THE AMP PLUS (+) IS CONNECTED TO THE SPEAKER PLUS (AND MINUS (-) IS TO MINUS).